hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * mod <dest_int_var_id> <src1_any_var_or_value> <src2_any_var_or_value>

-If one uses a string or binary buffer, instead of int var or value, as the source data, it should be convertable to a valid int as expected by this program.
+If one uses a string or binary buffer, instead of int var or value, as the source data, it will be converted into a int value, using rules specified previously, so it should contain int value in the required way.

 IOBridge related
 ~~~~~~~~~~~~~~~~~